smallpath/adobe-color-picker/README.md

 >[ESTK](https://raw.githubusercontent.com/Smallpath/AdobeColorPicker/master/_screenshot/ESTK.png)

 ## Changelog
+#### v1.6
+- Back color wheel image to origin to avoid showing issue on Mac
+- Add static member for colorPicker function
+- Add options in constructor
+- Add small mode for palette and panel windows

+#### v1.5
+- Fix crash when center point is clicked

 #### v1.4
 - Get the point from colour & Reset the position of cursor
 - Much smoother moving with mouse pressed